 As human beings, we are naturally attracted to things we find familiar; accepting change and the unfamiliar can be more complicated.
 This holds true for investments.
 For example, someone born and bred in the UK is more likely to invest in British companies, whereas a...

-Currency Strategy: Should You Use Euro or Sterling?
+Currency Strategy in France: Should You Use Euros or Sterling?

 Become a French Resident: Why Make France Your Home?